steverozen/ISMB.mutsig.tutorial/README.md

 Thare are 2 ways to install these.

-4.2.1 If you do not have Rtools, then download from
+4.2.1 If you do not have Rtools (Windows) or XCode (Mac), then download from

 https://github.com/steverozen/ISMB.mutsig.tutorial/raw/master/PCAWG7_0.0.1.tar.gz